signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/02_Publishing_an_App_for_Android/index.md

 keyPassword=secret
 ```

+Be sure to replace both occurrences of `secret` with your passwords, and replace `my_app` with the alias to your app.

 Now you can compile a signed release using this terminal command:

 ```
 cordova build android --release
 ```

 That's it!
-The `android-relees.apk` file can now be uploaded to the Google Play Developer Console:
+The `android-release.apk` file can now be uploaded to the Google Play Developer Console:

 `~/phonegap/my_app/platforms/android/build/outputs/apk/my_app.apk`